georgezzeng/Articles/2024-11-26-cole-profile.md

 C: So it’s actually really funny.
 On my first day in the office, another developer, Mark Coatsworth, walks into my office to say hello to me.
 Mark was one of the people who interviewed me.
-So, he walks in and says, “Hey man, glad to see you here.By the way, I’m leaving in a couple months and you’ll be taking over my responsibilities.
+So, he walks in and says, “Hey man, glad to see you here.
+By the way, I’m leaving in a couple months and you’ll be taking over my responsibilities.
 And I was like ”No!” *laughs*